 Inga enchanted me.
 She inspired me to play more, hum more, grow my daring in private, and my aha! moment in her class about “juicing” the lyrics was an exciting next step…

 Inga finished her masters in choral conducting at Florida State University in 2005.
-During that time, she received her first invitation to appear on Garrison Keillor’s renowned radio show, A Prairie Home Companion, an opportunity that has led to over a dozen appearances on the show.
+During that time, she received her first invitation to appear on the renowned radio show, A Prairie Home Companion, an opportunity that has led to over a dozen appearances on the show.

-Inga relates, “Garrison spins a story just like jazz musicians improvise.
-It’s a thrill to witness live.”
-While continuing to be rooted in jazz, Inga is now revisiting her folk and classical influences and creating a sound all her own.
+Inga, while continuing to be rooted in jazz, is now revisiting her folk and classical influences and creating a sound all her own.

-“My favorite things were I“My favorite things were Inga Swearingen’s song circles!
+“My favorite things were Inga Swearingen’s song circles!
 They seemed capable of creating altered states of consciousness, resulting in blissful, effortless creativity… all of her classes were a joy.”

 I am grateful and stunned by the quality of teaching/facilitating.
 Sam in particular knocked me out.
 His method of ‘not saying now we’ll learn this’, or ‘what are your goals’, let things grow in a way…particular to our group.
 It… led elegantly to the next lesson created on the spot to address… issues.
 Wow!